-- Risk preferences are difficult to measure, especially outside of gambling and financial domains. - The determinants of gender differences in risk attitudes are still largely unknown. - Although shown to react somewhat to the environment, gender risk differences are mainly an innate behavioral trait. - Overemphasizing risk attitudes undermines the scope of active policies for tackling unequal genderbased outcomes in the labor market. - Beliefs about the existence of gender difference in risk taking are stronger than the evidence supporting them.
+- Risk preferences are difficult to measure, especially outside of gambling and financial domains. - The determinants of gender differences in risk attitudes are still largely unknown. - Although shown to react somewhat to the environment, gender risk differences are mainly an innate behavioral trait. - Overemphasizing risk attitudes undermines the scope of active policies for tackling unequal gender-based outcomes in the labor market. - Evidence on the existence of gender differences in risk taking is not as strong as the beliefs about them.